Incontinence Supplies Covered by Medicaid

 Why Is a Prescription Required?

-Insurance providers require a prescription in order to show the medical necessity of the product.
-Our Continence Care Specialists are happy to work with your doctor to obtain a prescription, but a visit to your healthcare provider may be needed.
-Please let us know if you have any additional questions.
+Insurance providers require a prescription in order to show the medical necessity of your product.
+Our Continence Care Specialists are happy to work with your healthcare provider to obtain a prescription, but a visit to your provider may be needed.
+Please let us know if you have any additional questions about the required prescription.

 Conditions Associated with Incontinence

 There are a wide variety of factors that contribute to incontinence for people of all ages.
-In order to be eligible for coverage of bladder control supplies, Medicaid will require that documentation of a condition associated with your incontinence is on file.
+In order to be eligible for coverage of incontinence supplies, Medicaid requires that documentation of a condition associated with your incontinence is on file.
 Aeroflow Urology can help you to obtain this information.

-The first step to qualifying for no-cost incontinence supplies for yourself or a loved one is making sure you are enrolled in your state's Medicaid program.
-Only Medicaid will currently pay for these supplies.
+The first step to qualifying for no-cost incontinence supplies for yourself or a loved one is to make sure you are enrolled in your state's Medicaid program.
+Only Medicaid will currently pay for these supplies if you qualify.

 • Ship your products directly to your home in discreet packaging.